quickstraw/StormyItems/README.md

 ## Changelog

+- 0.9.3 - Added Cracked Halo item displays.
+They won't work until R2API is updated.
+Also changed Sharp Anchor's buff zone slightly so it doesn't overlap with Bustling Fungus as much.

 - 0.9.2 - Fixed Charged Urchin crashing when user is attacked by the user's own ability.
 (Fixed crash when using Bomber mod.)

 - 0.9.1 - Fixed Charged Urchin spamming effects when being attacked by certain elites and bosses.